Thomas-Macomber/WalletFricker/README.md

 # Cryptopia
-Me and Seanardo doin some shizzle ye dawggg \n If you pull you should see this
+Me and Seanardo doin some shizzle ye dawggg
+If you pull you should see this